What is the service?

-The Northern Neonatal Unit is an 18 bed high level nursery that cares for premature and unwell infants from as young as 31 weeks (9 weeks premature).
-We have expert Neonatologists and Paediatricians who are dedicated to looking after these vulnerable newborns, and have designated 24 hour specialist care.
-These babies may be born at the Northern Hospital, or may be transferred to us from other hospitals in Victoria to bring families closer to their homes.
+The Northern Neonatal Unit is an 18-bed high level nursery that cares for premature and unwell infants from as young as 31 weeks (nine weeks premature).
+We have expert neonatologists and paediatricians who are dedicated to looking after these vulnerable newborns, and have designated 24 hour specialist care.
+These babies may be born at Northern Hospital, or may be transferred to us from other hospitals in Victoria to bring families closer to their homes.

 What can I expect from the service?

 The Neonatal Unit aims to be a friendly, nurturing, considerate and cohesive place where newborns can receive expert care and new parents are supported during this challenging time.
 The delivery of care will aim to be family-centred and holistic, striving towards a satisfying hospital experience for our babies and their parents.

 During their stay in the nursery, babies and their mothers will be supported by the allied health teams, including lactation consultants, physiotherapists, speech pathologists, dieticians, occupational therapists, and social workers.
 An Aboriginal liaison officer and interpreter services are also available.
 We understand that having a sick newborn in hospital can be a daunting time for parents, so we strive to make the Northern Neonatal Unit as parent friendly as possible.
 There are facilities for parents to stay by their baby’s cot as well as a separate dining/meal room.
 A designated parent room that has been provided by Ronald McDonald House is available to give parents their own quiet space, with toilet/shower facilities as well as coffee and tea.

 For Health Professionals